MaBuGi/Theory-and-use-of-LIME/README.md

-# Theory-and-use-of-LIME
+# Theory and use of LIME

-This is the github page for my bachelors project
+This is the github page for my bachelors project, available